abdulmughniHamzah/MultiPLZW/README.md

+# This c++ project code implements our submitted paper "MultiPLZW: A Novel Multiple Pattern Matching Search in LZW-Compressed Data".

-# the entry points to this project is the file search.cpp
+# The entry points to this project is the file search.cpp

-# the data are supposed to be under the directory < /test-data>
+# The data are supposed to be under the directory < /test-data>